CodingNomads/data-science-machine-learning/capstone_docs/capstone_report_format.md

 ### Experiments

 What experiments will you run?
 Do you do a hyper-parameter search?
 What space did you search?
+How did you search it?

 ## Results and Analysis

 You should have a few tables / charts showing the results of your experiments.
 What as the best model, what were the best parameters.
 What tradeoffs did you find?
+It's important not to flood the report with _all_ your results.
+It's very tempting to want share everything you discovered, however that makes for a very hard to read paper.
+Instead, focus on the most important results.
+What are the key insights?

 ## Conclusion